Hynexly

 That means there are three separate questions to track from here.
 The first is whether actual Strait of Hormuz flows recover on anything close to the report's timeline.
 The second is whether diesel and gasoline markets loosen as quickly as the EIA expects once crude trade adjusts.
 The third is whether U.S. LNG capacity additions and utilization rates can keep export volumes near the forecast path without creating a larger domestic gas price shock.

 The value of this report is not that it eliminates uncertainty.
 It is that it shows exactly where the uncertainty sits: in shut-in duration, in the speed of shipping normalization, and in how much export systems can stretch before they hit hard physical limits.
-For investors, that is more useful than a headline oil target because it points to where the next forecast error is most likely to emerge.
+For market readers, that is more useful than a headline oil number because it points to where the next forecast error is most likely to emerge.